 In a job seeker’s market, it is a herculean effort to recruit the best healthcare providers — and provider retention is even harder.
 Across all healthcare jobs, the national turnover rate among healthcare workers is more than 6% while the physician turnover is even higher at 13%.
 It’s even worse in some healthcare settings: one study found that the hospital turnover rate is as high as 26%.

-Unfortunately, physician recruiters aren’t just combating retention concerns, they also have to contend with the ever increasing physician shortage, which is predicted to rise somewhere between 61,700 and 94,700 over the next decade.
+Unfortunately, physician recruiters aren’t just combating retention concerns, they also have to contend with the ever increasing physician shortage.
+The Association of American Medical Colleges (AAMC) predicts a shortage of between 37,800 and 124,000 physicians by 2034.

-Understanding how to entice job seekers to your facility along with implementing effective retention programs is more important than ever.
+Understanding how to attract job seekers to your organization along with implementing effective retention programs is more important than ever.
 But before you can address either, you need to know the difference between what makes employees’ jobs merely satisfying and what will actually motivate them to stay for the long haul.

-During the 1950s and 1960s, clinical psychologist Fredrick Herzberg researched the reasons behind employee satisfaction and discovered that certain workplace factors (motivators) contribute to job satisfaction and motivation while a completely separate set of factors (hygiene) contribute to dissatisfaction.
-This is also known as the Two Factor Theory of Motivation.
+During the 1950s and 1960s, clinical psychologist Fredrick Herzberg researched the reasons behind employee satisfaction.
+He discovered that certain workplace factors (motivators) contribute to job satisfaction and motivation, while a completely separate set of factors (hygiene) contribute to dissatisfaction.
+This is also known as the Two-Factor Theory of Motivation.

 - Relationship with supervisor

 - Opportunities for advancement